 2.21 The existing Derry Area Plan (DAP) was adopted in May 2000, thus pre-dating the RDS, SPPS and the publication of Planning Policy Statement 21 'Sustainable Development in the Countryside.
-The DAP is relatively quiet on Agriculture and Other Development in terms of comparable relevant objectives or policies.
+The DAP has relatively little content on Agriculture and Other Development in terms of comparable relevant objectives or policies.